-In addition to the bond requirement for an active or proposed permit, the Abandoned Mine Land Fund, which was created by SMCRA, requires a fee on all coal produced.
-The proceeds of the fee are used to restore mines closed or abandoned prior to SMCRA's adoption in 1977.
+In addition to the bond requirement for an active or proposed permit, the Abandoned Mine Land Fund, which was created by SMCRA, requires that a fee be paid on all coal produced.
+The proceeds of the fee are used to restore mines closed or abandoned prior to SMCRA's adoption in 1977, as well as fund other state and federal initiatives.
 The current fee is \$0.28 per ton of coal produced from surface mines and \$0.12 per ton of coal produced from underground mines.
-In 2017, we recorded \$24.6 million of expense related to these reclamation fees.
+In 2018, we recorded \$24.4 million of expense related to these reclamation fees.

 Surety Bonds.
 Mine operators are often required by federal and/or state laws, including SMCRA, to assure, usually through the use of surety bonds, payment of certain long-term obligations including mine closure or reclamation costs, federal and state workers' compensation costs, coal leases and other miscellaneous obligations.
-Although surety bonds are usually noncancelable during their term, many of these bonds are renewable on an annual basis.
+Although surety bonds are usually noncancelable during their term, many of these bonds are renewable on an annual basis and collateral requirements may change.

 The costs of these bonds have widely fluctuated in recent years while the market terms of surety bonds have generally hardened for mine operators.
 These changes in the terms of the bonds have been accompanied at times by a decrease in the number of companies willing to issue surety bonds.
-As of December 31, 2017, we posted an aggregate of approximately \$531.7 million in surety bonds for reclamation purposes and secured \$10.0 million in letters of credit and cash for reclamation bonding obligations.
-In addition, we had approximately \$161.6 million of surety bonds, cash and letters of credit outstanding at December 31, 2017 to secure workers' compensation, coal lease and other obligations.
+As of December 31, 2018, we posted an aggregate of approximately \$536.2 million in surety bonds for reclamation purposes.
+In addition, we had approximately \$157.6 million of surety bonds, cash and letters of credit outstanding at December 31, 2018 to secure workers' compensation, coal lease and other obligations.